Cross-Model Disagreement as a Label-Free Correctness Signal: Experiments

-\paragraph{Task-dependent boundaries.} On GSM8K, \gls{cmp} achieves mean APGR of 0.589 versus 0.566 for G-Ent and wins 12 of 16 routing comparisons, but the per-case spike is weaker than on MMLU or TriviaQA, and \gls{cme} is preferable on several pairs (Table~\ref{tab:main}).
-The Mistral-7B $\to$ Qwen-7B pair on TriviaQA is a more extreme case: with only a 1pp accuracy gap, \gls{cmp} and G-PPL collapse near chance (AUROC 0.42 and 0.30) while G-Ent remains strong (0.848).
+\paragraph{Task-dependent boundaries.} On GSM8K, \gls{cmp} achieves mean APGR of 0.628 versus 0.583 for G-Ent, winning 14 of 15 routing comparisons against G-Ent, but the per-case spike is weaker than on MMLU or TriviaQA, and \gls{cme} is preferable on several pairs (Table~\ref{tab:main}).
+The Mistral-7B $\to$ Qwen-7B pair on TriviaQA is a more extreme case: with only a 1pp accuracy gap, \gls{cmp} and G-PPL collapse near chance (AUROC 0.42 and 0.30) while G-Ent remains strong (0.847).
 Both cases point to the same boundary condition: when the verifier shares the generator's failure mode---either through similar knowledge gaps or nearly identical accuracy---cross-model disagreement loses its signal, and within-model entropy is the more reliable fallback.

 \paragraph{Final-answer tokens vs.\ full chain-of-thought.} On GSM8K, we test whether \gls{cmp}'s signal comes from the full chain-of-thought or only the final numerical answer. \gls{cmp} restricted to answer tokens only (CMP-Final) achieves mean APGR of 0.665 versus 0.682 for the full trace (CMP-Full), indicating that the final answer carries most of the signal with a small additional benefit from the reasoning steps.
-This suggests \gls{cmp} could be applied more efficiently by scoring only the answer tokens, avoiding the cost of processing the full chain-of-thought through the verifier. \paragraph{Implicit perplexity vs.\ explicit verification prompting.} We test P(True) \citep{kadavath2022language}: prompting the verifier with '''Is the proposed answer correct?'' and extracting the probability of Yes.
-P(True) achieves mean APGR of only 0.492 (random) confirming that implicit token-level perplexity far outperforms explicit correctness judgments.
-This is consistent with known limitations of LLM self-evaluation on mathematical reasoning: models that cannot reliably solve a problem also cannot reliably judge whether a proposed solution is correct when asked directly.
-Full per-pair results in Appendix~\ref{sec:gsm8k-ablation}.
+This suggests \gls{cmp} could be applied more efficiently by scoring only the answer tokens, avoiding the cost of processing the full chain-of-thought through the verifier.